Professor Rebecca Duclos, PhD

 A life between academe and artists

-I came to Concordia in 2010 as part-time faculty in Studio Arts and then returned in 2015 as Dean of the Faculty of Fine Arts.
-In the interim years, I was Graduate Dean at the School of the Art Institute of Chicago.
-Some years prior, I was the Director of the MFA program at the Maine College of Art, one of the earliest low residency, interdisciplinary MFAs in America.
+Originally, I came to Concordia in 2010 as part-time faculty in Studio Arts and then returned in 2015 as Dean of the Faculty of Fine Arts until completing my mandate in 2020.
+In the years prior, I was Graduate Dean at the School of the Art Institute of Chicago and Director of the MFA program at the Maine College of Art, one of the earliest low residency, interdisciplinary MFAs in America.
 As a dual citizen, I have moved between America and Canada for academic positions over the years, but my heart and my ancestry is decidedly located in the North.

-Throughout my years of study—which were interrupted for travel and work in the cultural sector—I was fortunate to have wonderful support from the Banff Centre for the Arts, Concordia’s Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art, the Cultural Theory Institute and the Centre for Museology at the University of Manchester in England, and the Getty Research Institute in the States.
+Throughout my (often interrupted) years of study, I was fortunate to have wonderful support from the Banff Centre for the Arts, Concordia’s Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art, the Cultural Theory Institute and the Centre for Museology at the University of Manchester in England, and the Getty Research Institute in the States.
 I will always be thankful for funding I received over the years from the American Association of University Women, the Social Sciences and Humanities Research Council of Canada, Arts Council England, and the Canada Council.

-Prior to my teaching and administrative work back in Canada, I lived, worked, and studied away for a number of years.
-I taught in Museum Studies, Art History, and Studio Art departments at Deakin University AUS, the University of Manchester, and Manchester Metropolitan University UK, respectively.
-Between my Masters and PhD degrees, I held institutional appointments at the McMichael Canadian Art Collection, the Design Exchange, the Textile Museum of Canada, and The Manchester Museum.
+Prior to my teaching and administrative work back in Canada, I taught in Museum Studies, Art History, and Studio Art departments at Deakin University AUS, the University of Manchester, and Manchester Metropolitan University UK, respectively.
+Between my Masters and PhD degrees for almost a decade, I held institutional appointments at the McMichael Canadian Art Collection, the Design Exchange, the Textile Museum of Canada, and The Manchester Museum.

 I long for the days when I was an independent curator working on projects either solo, or as a collaborative duo with my now husband, artist David K. Ross.
 A decade of works include the “Manchester Letherium” at Cornerhouse UK, “As Much as Possible in the Time and Space Allotted” at Concordia’s Leonard and Bina Ellen Art Gallery, “Voir/Noir” at the Musée d'art de Joliette QC, “Magnify” at the ICA at Maine College of Art USA, and two projects with Montreal’s artist-run spaces Articule--“Telepathic Drawing Session”-- and Skol, “In this lack of containment lies a danger but also a power.”
-Past publications include essays on artists Peter Cripps, Mike Nelson, Janet Cardiff, George Bures Miller, Lyne Lapointe & Martha Fleming, Gisele Amantea, Leah Garnett, Arnaud Maggs, and Spring Hurlbut.
+Past publications include essays on artists Martha Fleming and Lyne Lapointe, Leah Garnett, Spring Hurlbut, Arnaud Maggs, Gisele Amantea, Mike Nelson, Janet Cardiff, George Bures Miller, and Peter Cripps.

-Three of the most important passions I pursue presently are my work as a Representative Board Member for the European League of Institutes of Art (ELIA), my commitment to the Dying with Dignity movement, and my longstanding involvement with the greyhound rescue community (seven hounds later, and counting).
+Three of the most important passions I pursue presently are my work as a Representative Board Member for the European League of Institutes of Art, my commitment to the Dying with Dignity movement, and my longstanding involvement with the greyhound rescue community (seven hounds later, and counting).

 Teaching activities